trailofbits/multiplier/README.md

 # Multiplier: Find more bugs faster

-Multiplier provides precise, and comprehensive code understanding capabilities by storing a compressed representation of build artifacts, called entities, in an index database.
-Entities in Multiplier's index include files, tokens, macro expansions, abstract syntax tree (AST) nodes, and compilations (represented with MLIR).
-Each entity is uniquely identified by a 64 bit integer, and is available through scripting in C++ or Python as a fully formed object with methods.
-For example, the AST entities (declarations, statements, types, templates, etc.) are persistent forms of AST nodes found in Clang, and the methods available on these entities mirror those that can be called on those objects in-memory in Clang.
-With Multiplier's API, you can get everywhere from anywhere.
+Multiplier provides precise and comprehensive code understanding capabilities.
+It does so by persisting build artifacts into a database, and then making them persistently accessible using a C++ or Python API.

+Multiplier emphasizes the ability to unique identify *all* entities in a build process, including individual tokens, AST nodes, and intermediate representations.
+With Multiplier, an analyst can identify code patterns of interest over one of the representations, and then accurately relay results back to humans in a readable form, or to follow-on scripts via entity IDs.

+Multiplier's APIs are extensive, and often provide as-good or better-than compiler-level quality information, but linked at a whole-program level.
+We like to say that with its APIs, *you can get everywhere from anywhere*.

 * About
   * [How do other indexers work](docs/other-indexers.md), and why the normal way of indexing code is insufficient for C/C++